anchpop/wise_mans_haskell/book.md

     You might notice something looks strange about our type signature - what's that `(Ord a, Fractional a)`?
 It means whatever type `a` is has to be a member of `Ord` (so that we can see if it's larger or smaller than stuff), `Num` so we can multiply it by stuff, and `Fractional` (so we can use it with fractional numbers when converting pounds into kilograms).
 Not all fractional numbers have to be orderable, that's why we needed to have the `Ord` constraint as well!sidenote(To avoid this in your own code, there are some specialized typeclasses such as `RealFloat`, but I don't really recommend these because I think `(Ord a, Fractional a)` is perfectly readable.).

-    Also, pattern matching works almost anywhere you see an `=` sign.
+    Also, pattern matching works almost anywhere you see a `=` sign.
 So this would have worked, too, if we were very interested in terseness:

     ```haskell
     where benchPressKgs = benchPressLbs * 0.4535